villanuevajoshua27/DevOps-cheat-sheet/Docker - Installation.md

-# Steps to Create an EC2 Instance with Docker and docker-compose Installed on Ubuntu
+# Install Docker and Docker compose

 ## Direct install
 - You can also use this in cloud-init or user data in AWS EC2